We all know where he went, but where did Christopher Columbus come from? Scientists finally try to solve riddle

 The bone samples have been kept in a sealed room for security at the University of Granada since they were exhumed in 2003.

-At the time, the quality of the bones had deteriorated and the technology did not exist to examine them properly, said Dr Lorente.
+At the time, the quality of the bones had deteriorated and the technology did not exist to examine them properly, according to Dr Lorente.

 Now, using more advanced technology, scientists, historians and anthropologists at laboratories in Granada, Florence, Rome and Texas, will examine fragments from the bones of Columbus and his sons Hernando and Diego, which were also buried in Seville Cathedral.

-Scientists will use the samples from the sons’ bones to compare with the remains of Columbus’ bones.
+Scientists will use the samples from the sons’ bones to compare with the remains of Columbus’s bones.

 Investigators expect to conclude their probe into the DNA samples within two months.